The Modified Angoff Method

 Before ratings are assigned by any judges, it is very important to discuss the concept of minimum competence.
 Since the basis of difficulty using this method relies on “borderline” candidates, the committee must identify the minimum level of skill required in order to be considered competent on the job.
 These are candidates who would barely pass the examination.

 This characterization of minimally competent candidates is then applied to a rater’s judgment.
-For each question on a test form, judges must ask themselves a simple question: Out of one hundred minimally competent people, how many would answer the question correctly?
+For each item on an exam form, judges must ask themselves a simple question: Out of one hundred minimally competent people, how many would answer the item correctly?
 It is important to be realistic in this regard.
 Some judges may have an unrealistic view of how many candidates they think should answer a particular item correctly.

 How to Assign Angoff Ratings